GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         */
         $app->useStoragePath(env('APP_STORAGE', base_path() . '/storage'));

-1. Modify [`config/view.php`][config-view-php] by adding the block of code below to the returned array.
+1. Modify [`config/view.php`][config-view-php] by adding the following block of code inside the returned PHP array.
 This ensures our `/tmp` storage path is used for caching our templates.

         /*